-Buying plastic crap leaves plastic crap, the owner of whom left the following generation to pay to move the plastic crap to the dump, or have a somewhat embarrassing garage sale in the hopes that someone will buy the plastic crap.
+Buying plastic crack leaves plastic crack, the owner of whom left the following generation to pay to move the plastic crack to the dump, or have a somewhat embarrassing garage sale in the hopes that someone will buy the plastic crack.

 p.s.
 Ingesting fluoride will not make your teeth whiter, If my memory serves correctly, fluoride is a slag byproduct of a bomb-making industry.
 How does that make you feel, my expendable countrymen and women?